ElektraInitiative/libelektra/doc/help/elektra-namespaces.md

 Keys from the namespace `dir` are derived from a directory special to the user starting/using the application, e.g.:

-- the current working directory for project specific settings, e.g. .git
+- the current working directory for project specific settings, e.g. `.git`
-- the directory a server wants to present to the user, e.g. .htaccess
+- the directory a server wants to present to the user, e.g. `.htaccess`

 Note that Elektra only supports a single special directory per KDB instance.
 Start a new KDB instance if you need different special directories for different parts of your application.
-How to change the directory may be different dependent on the resolver, e.g. by using chdir or by setting the environment variable PWD
+How to change the directory may be different dependent on the resolver, e.g. by using chdir or by setting the environment variable PWD.

 ## user